GifaEriyanto/reactism-lazyload/README.md

-# React typescript from scratch
+# LazyLoad by Reactism

-Lets try to explore react with typescript from scratch
+We using intersection observer to build this component.